 At the end of the course, the students would be able to,

-- Optical processes in semiconductors - understand the properties of a photonic materials. - understand the photonic devices and its characterization techniques. - explore about the characteristics of photonic devices - explain the instruments fabricated using photonic matetials
+- analyze the optical processes in semiconductors - understand the properties of a photonic materials. - get deeper insights into the photonic devices and its characterization techniques. - explore about the characteristics of photonic devices - explain the instruments fabricated using photonic materials